amanda-natallie/minesweeper/README.md

 Using Hooks to optimize the react lifecycle;\
 Managing store with Redux;\
 Styled Components customizing wrappers and positions;\
-Prettier & EsLint working together to a better code look\
+Prettier & EsLint working together to a better code look;

 ## The folder structure